Ratings for Dr. Jean Buhac

 Yes, this doctor is accepting new patients

 Dr. Jean Buhac is a board-certified dermatologist and a fellow of the American Academy of Dermatology.
-At her practice, Saratoga Dermatology in Saratoga Springs, NY, Dr. Buhac specializes in cosmetic dermatology and offers popular non-surgical treatments including BOTOX® Cosmetic, injectable fillers, laser hair removal, and laser skin rejuvenation.
+At her practice, Saratoga Dermatology and Medical Spa in Saratoga Springs, NY, Dr. Buhac specializes in cosmetic dermatology and offers popular non-surgical treatments including BOTOX® Cosmetic, injectable fillers, laser hair removal, and laser skin rejuvenation.
 Please visit Dr. Buhac online for more information.

 - Tufts Univ Sch Of Med, Boston Ma 02111 (Grad.
 1994)